Zarrow shuffle

 Zarrow shuffle is a sleight of hand technique that gives the appearance of being a normal riffle shuffle, but in fact leaves the cards in exactly the same order.
 This is an example of a false shuffle.
 It was invented by magician Herb Zarrow c.
 1940.
-The sleight begins as a normal riffle shuffle, but the performer uses the top card of the deck to conceal the shuffle being cancelled by way of unweaving the cards.
+A Zarrow shuffle works by taking one half of the intermixed cards, and separating them under the cover of the top card.